Timeline of the Lori Vallow Daybell story

 She was also found guilty of conspiracy to commit first-degree murder in the death of Mr Daybell’s first wife Tammy, 49.

-Vallow is set to be sentenced on 31 July - as she awaits trial in another case.
+Vallow was sentenced to life in prison without parole on 31 July - as she awaits trial in another case.
 She is separately charged in Arizona with conspiring to murder her fourth husband Charles Vallow, with the help of her now-deceased brother Alex Cox – who mysteriously also died three months after the children’s disappearance.

 Here’s a timeline of the tragic and bizarre case: